 Fortunately, for some or mostly traumatic brain injury victims, problems in hearing disappear a few weeks after the accident that led to the patient’s brain damage, but other hearing problems will last indefinitely.
 Since many hearing problems cannot even be detected by the patient himself after the traumatic brain injury, it is recommended that anyone suffering a traumatic brain injury be evaluated by an audiologist, even if nothing appears to be wrong with the victim’s hearing.

 Incoming search terms:

-- ringing in ear a brain damage (2)
+- pressure ringing in ear after head injury (2)

-- ringing in ears following head injury (1)
+- ringing in the ears after head trauma (1)

-- ringing in ears from a TBI (1)
+- ringing in the ears from head trauma (1)

 - ringing of the ears after head injury (1)